 The instructions in this paragraph concern scholarships that cover either 50% or 100% of the tuition fee, as well as Finland Scholarships.
 These scholarships are granted only when you are accepted to the University or when you continue from the Bachelor's degree Programme in Science to a master's degree at the University of Helsinki.

-• Those who received a 100% tuition fee covering scholarship or Finland Scholarship:
+Those who received a 100% tuition fee scholarship or Finland Scholarship:

-• Please notify International Student Advice about your earned credits as soon as possible, but latest on 1 September, when the registration period closes.
-After this date a re-enrolment fee of 50€ will be assigned to you.
+Please notify International Student Advice about your earned credits as soon as possible, but latest on 31 August, when the registration period closes.
+After this date, a re-enrolment fee of 50€ will be assigned to you.

-• Those who received a 50% tuition fee covering scholarship:
+Those who received a 50% tuition fee scholarship:

-• The deadline for the payment is 31 August 2025.
-Please notify us about the 55 credits earned and completed payment as soon as possible, but latest on 1 September 2025.
-After this date a re-enrolment fee of 50€ will be assigned to you.
+The deadline for the payment is 31 August.
+Please notify us about the 55 credits earned and completed payment as soon as possible, but latest on 31 August.
+After this date, a re-enrolment fee of 50€ will be assigned to you.

 Dean's Awards